WordPress/wordcamp.org/readme.md

 ### Bugs & Feature Requests

-We encourage community members and organizers to [open issues for bugs & feature requests.](https://github.com/WordPress/wordcamp.org/issues/new/choose) We go through and prioritize issues at least once a month.
-We also have a monthly meeting where we discuss current tickets, patches, and PRs.
-This usually happens on the third Thursday of the month, you can watch for announcements on the [make.wordpress.org/meta blog.](https://make.wordpress.org/meta/)
+We encourage community members and organizers to [open issues for bugs & feature requests.](https://github.com/WordPress/wordcamp.org/issues/new/choose) We go through and prioritize issues at regularly, if you feel something is urgent or high priority please feel free to ping us in the `#meta-wordcamp` channel.

 ## Security